smartsurgerytek/assignment-foundation-dotnet/README.md

-# Take-Home Assignment: MediatR Unit Testing (.NET)
+# Take-Home Assignment: ABP Unit Testing (.NET)

 ## Objective

-The goal of this assignment is to assess your ability to write unit tests for a message-handling system using MediatR, a popular .NET library for in-process messaging.
-You will demonstrate your understanding of handling different types of messages, implementing error handling, and adhering to best practices in software engineering and documentation.
+The goal of this assignment is to assess your ability to write unit tests for a domain service using ABP framework https://abp.io/, a popular .NET library for modular architecture.
+You will demonstrate your understanding of writing unit test, implementing error handling, and adhering to best practices in software engineering and documentation.

 ## Assignment Tasks

-You are required to write a unit test for a hypothetical application using MediatR:
+You are required to write a unit test for a hypothetical application using ABP framework:

-1. Request/Response (or Notification) Test

-- Scenario: Write a unit test for a request/response message that is dispatched to a single handler.
-The test should verify that the handler processes the request correctly and returns the expected response.

-- Requirements:
-  - Create a request and a corresponding handler.
-  - Ensure the handler returns a correct response when processed.
-  - Implement error handling to manage potential exceptions thrown by the handler.
-  - Document the test, explaining the purpose and the approach.

 ## Guidelines